 The couple can choose to perform the dance in either open or closed positions, whichever suits the setting and/or the partners’ mood.
 The male usually leads the female.
 He makes use of the push-and-pull technique to communicate with his lady partner and at the same time to drop hints on upcoming turns.
 The dance exhibits varying styles; among them are the Dominican style bachata, traditional style bachata, modern style bachata and bachata tango or preferable known as bachatango.

 A typical bachata group consists of the instruments guitar (lead, rhythm, and electric bass), bongos and güira.
 Generally, musical groups of this kind work on an evolved style of bolero.
 Presently, Aventura is the best know bachata group based in New York City.
 Mark Guevara, Toby Love, Frank Reyes, Alex Valentyno and Prince Royce are among today’s modern bachata artists.
 Ramon Cordero, Leonardo Paniagua, Marino Perez, El Chaval and Luis Vargas, on the other hand, are among those who belong to the prestigious group of classic bachata artists.
-Edilio Paredes, a most respected classic bachata artist, is one of bachata’s founding fathers.
+Edilio Paredes, a most respected classic bachata artist, is one of bachata’s founding fathers and urban dance toronto fan.
 He helped in its pioneering until the dance welcomed an influx of opportunities that shed light to what seemed an endless darkness of a bitter past.